 We transfer and store information securely, and only in Australia

 We take robust precautions to protect information we hold from misuse and loss, and from unauthorised access, modification and disclosure.
-We have a range of practices and policies in place to provide a secure environment for transferring and storing MedicineInsight data, in particular:
+We have a range of practices and policies in place to ensure MedicineInsight data is only stored in secure environments and transferring securely.

-data that is extracted from practices is encrypted to government standards, and this ensures that unauthorised parties are not able to interrogate or ‘translate’ the data for their own use;
+Data extracted from practices are encrypted to government standards, and this ensures that unauthorised parties are not able to interrogate or ‘translate’ the data for their own use;

 We have a rigorous approval process for sharing information with other parties

 Third parties may express an interest in the information collected through MedicineInsight.
-The provision of information in these instances undergoes a rigorous and formal approval process, and is guided by the MedicineInsight independent external Data Governance Committee.
-This Committee includes GPs, consumer advocates, privacy experts and researchers.
+The provision of information in these instances undergoes a rigorous and formal approval process, and is guided by the independent external MedicineInsight Data Governance Committee.
+This Committee includes GPs, consumer advocates, privacy experts and researchers and reports all approvals and studies to the Royal Australian College of General Practitioners National Research and Evaluation Ethics Committee.

 Third-party use of MedicineInsight information must be aligned with our overall mission and be for public good.
-Information shared with third parties is done in a secure manner and will never identify an individual practice, GP, practice staff, or patient.
+Information shared with third parties is done in a secure manner and individual practice, GP, practice staff, or patient details are always deidentified.